shamrt/md-latex-apa6/README.md

 md-latex-apa6
 ==============

-A personal template for writing essays and manuscripts in MultiMarkdown, then converting to LaTeX (esp.
+A personal template for writing essays and manuscripts in pandoc-style Markdown, then converting to LaTeX (esp.
 APA style [6th edition]).

 The intention is to clone this repository in order to get started on new manuscripts as quickly as possible.